Lassie

 Warfarins - are an older type of rat poison that is still used.
 It works by causing increased bleeding in rodents and produces the same symptoms in cats.
 If you suspect that your cat has come into contact with the poison, you must go straight to the vet for an examination.

 Symptoms may include increased bleeding, can sometimes be seen as blood in vomit, diarrhoea or bleeding in the skin or mucous membrane, fatigue.The poisoning leads to internal bleeding as blood coagulation is inhibited.
 If treatment is initiated in time, antidote is available, but it must be given for several weeks after exposure.
 The poisoned cat is treated symptomatically and supportively, depending on the degree of poisoning.
 The cat may require several days of inpatient care and some may even require blood transfusion.
-Symptoms of warfarin poisoning often appear a day or so after the cat has ingested the poison.
+Symptoms of warfarin poisoning often appear a few days after the cat has ingested the poison.

 Alpha-chloralose - is a newer type of mouse poison that acts very quickly if ingested by the cat.
-It affects the nervous system of our cats and if ingested in large quantities, the cat can go into a coma.
+It affects the nervous system of our cats and if ingested in large quantities, the cat can go into a coma or die.
 If the cat ingests alphachloralose, neurological symptoms may occur, such as convulsions, the cat may become unconscious, go into a coma and in some cases die.
 There is no antidote, the cat is treated supportively by the vet, often in an intensive care unit.
-A cat that has been poisoned by alphachlorosis can, in some cases, be saved, but decisive for the prognosis is the amount of ingestion and how quickly the cat receives treatment.
+A cat that has been poisoned by alpha chloralosis can, in some cases, be saved, but decisive for the prognosis is the amount of ingestion and how quickly the cat receives treatment.
 If exposure is suspected, it is important that you go to the vet urgently with your cat.

 If you have mice and rat poison in your home, it is important that it is kept in locked cupboards or in areas that the cat cannot access.
 However, it can unfortunately be difficult to prevent your cat from ingesting rat and mouse poison, especially if they roam freely outdoors.
 If you suspect that your cat has been poisoned, go to the vet urgently.

-Our app for Android and iOS
+Our app

 Level Up Your Pet Care Game: Get Our FREE App Now!